Uncovering the Power of Conditional Statements in Java

 Related Concepts

 Conditional statements are just the tip of the iceberg.
-If you’re interested in exploring more advanced concepts, be sure to check out our tutorials on:
+If you’re interested in exploring more advanced concepts, be sure to check out:

 - Java Program to Check Whether a Number is Even or Odd